We are running 6 day CPCS Appointed person (A61) course,

 - Identify how the effects of fatigue on the lifting team can affect a lifting operation and how it should be managed

 - Evaluate and explain how the weather, other environmental factors, and the surrounding area external to the lift zone – can affect the planned lifting operation

 - Explain how wind loadings and sail-affect areas are calculated

 - Describe notification, liaising and reporting procedures to statutory, authority, and utility bodies when affected by the lifting operation, i.e. works, railways, highways, airfields, etc.

 - Explain the requirements to be followed when lifting loads from height

 For your reference you can download the relevant questions for the theory test.

-ACOP offer the full range of CPCS-accredited courses.
-This listing is an example of what we have forthcoming.
-However, please contact us will any individual requirements, or to ask for any cancellations and last minute offers.
+ACOP Group offer the full range of CPCS and NPORS-accredited courses.
+Our listings give an example of what we have forthcoming.
+However, please contact us with any individual requirements, or to ask for any cancellations and last minute offers.